surajsharma/x-in-y-lines/README.md

 # x-in-y-lines
-fully-functional applications in any language, usually written succintly (&lt;1000 loc).
+fully-functional applications in any language, written succintly (&lt;1000 loc).
 If you would like your project/tutorial featured in this list, please make a PR.

+## Databases

+- Pydis – Redis clone in 250 lines of Python, for performance comparison [link](https://github.com/boramalper/pydis)
+- SQL query builder in 150 lines of Python [link](https://death.andgravity.com/query-builder-how)
+- A functional, relational database in about 250 lines of Common Lisp [link](https://github.com/Wukix/LambdaLite)

+## Version Control

+- Gitlet.js – Git implemented in 1k lines of JS [link](http://gitlet.maryrosecook.com/docs/gitlet.html)

 ## Text Editors

-- A small text editor in less than 1K lines of code [link](http://antirez.com/news/108)
+- A small text editor in less than 1K lines of C [link](http://antirez.com/news/108)

 ## Spreadsheets / Calculators